quandyfactory/Solitaire/README.markdown

 * Version: 0.13
     * Release Date: 2011-04-05
-    * Changes: Added namespace for global variables
+    * Changes: Added namespace for global variables, fixed bug in about() and instructions()

 * Version: 0.12
     * Release Date: 2011-04-04